AmilPani/MSP430-Connect4Game/README.md

 # MSP430 Connect Four Game
 This lab was the accumulation of its previous labs, with each lab adding more hardware components.
 This was for my ECE 447 Single-chip Microcomputers course at GMU.
 I expanded on previous lab code to develop a Connect Four game.
+Code Composer Studio was used to develop the code and to program the MSP430.
 ### Setup
 * MSP-EXP430FR6989 LaunchPad
 * LED Matrix